The Sims 3 expansion packs: Skills

 Martial Arts – Learned in Shang Simla.
 This skill lets Sims become powerful fighters, and is helpful for defeating mummies in Al Simhara.
 The skill also enables Sims to meditate, giving a meditative focus moodlet.
 This moodlet boosts skill gains and increase the quality of crafted goods.
 Sims who master meditation can learn to teleport.

 Nectar Making – Learned in Champs Les Sims.
-Nectar can be aged, and can be highly profitable if the bottles are aged enough.
+Nectar can be aged in a cellar with nectar racks, and can be highly profitable if the bottles are aged enough, as well as if they were made with high quality fruits/grapes.
+In Champs Les Sims, special grapes meant for making nectar can be harvested or purchased to plant back home, but any fruit in the game can be used to make nectar.

 Photography – Primarily in Al Simhara.
 While Sims can buy a cheap camera in any location, there are two high end camera models that are only available in Al Simhara's general store.
 Sims can capture subjects with these cameras, and photos can be sold for small amounts of money.

 Development

 Producer Lyndsay Pearson said that real-world locations were a draw for their players, and that users had been creating famous buildings on the online Exchange; the pack represented an extension of that desire.
 Pearson also stated that there were innovations present in the pack, that could not have been achieved in Sims titles before.